yoep/RazerPoliceLight/README.md

 - Selection of active Chroma devices
 - Color configuration based on ELS configuration

-## Changelog features for 2.0.1
+## Changelog features for 2.0.2

-- Chroma SDK & iCue SDK can now be used together
-- Captured Chroma SDK errors when checking the availability of the SDK
-- Fixed a crash when ELS colors are enabled and the vehicle XML file doesn't exist
+- Fixed crash when the plugin is being unloaded
+- Disposed SDK resources correctly when plugin is unloaded